 Elizabeth (Lizzie) Pinkerton (1984 – 2010) had tuberous sclerosis complex and polycystic kidney disease.
 Lizzie lived a life full of friends, dancing and laughter.
 She provided inspiration for her family’s involvement in TSA for over 25 years, particularly her mother Sue as President of TSA.

 Nominations are now open for the 2018 recipient.
 We particularly encourage nominations from families affected by TSC.
-Nominations close on June 30, after which the TSA committee members will determine the 2018 recipient.
+Nominations have closed for the 2018 recipient.
 The award will be presented during our Understanding TAND events later this year.